 As for the effects of androgens on skin, these hormones communicate directly with the sebaceous (oil) glands, telling them to produce lots of oil.
 As a result, during puberty, the face, and often the back, become oilier.
 When there is too much oil, the skin’s pores may become blocked with a mixture of sebum and dead skin cells.
 From here, different types of blemishes can form, ranging from blackheads to pustules to deep, painful cysts.

-For more information about oily skin, acne and the different types of acne, click here.
+Learn more about oily skin, acne and the different types of acne.

 WHAT IS THE BEST ACNE TREATMENT FOR TEENS?Worried about your teenage acne and looking for a solution?
 It is recommended that you consult with a dermatologist for the best course of treatment for your skin.
 Your skin care professional may recommend over-the-counter treatments formulated with acne-fighting ingredients such as salicylic acid, benzoyl peroxide, or adapalene (a topical retinoid).